PUNCH-Cyber/stoq/docs/Installation.rst

     supervisorctl reload

+.. note:: If supervisorctl fails, ensure that the supervisor service is running
+          ```service supervisor start```

-You should now have two |stoQ| workers running, monitoring their RabbitMQ queue, and saving their results into your MongoDB instance.
+You should now have two |stoQ| workers running, monitoring their RabbitMQ queue,
+and saving their results into your MongoDB instance.